 A name query begins at a client computer and is passed to a resolver, a DNS client service, for resolution.
 The Zyxel Device can be a DNS client service.
 The Zyxel Device can resolve a DNS query locally using cached Resource Records (RR) obtained from a previous query (and kept for a period of time).
 If the Zyxel Device does not have the requested information, it can forward the request to DNS servers.
-This is known as recursion open DNS server is a DNS server which is willing to resolve recursive DNS queries from anyone on the Internet.
+This is known as recursion.